 While your internal motivation matters a lot, your physical environment can lift you up or drag you down.
 Find two or three changes you can make today, without spending more than ten minutes on them, and let us know in the comments how you get on.

 Bio: Ali Luke’s seven-week course On Track will help you get moving again with your writing.
 Whether you’re working on a blog, a novel, a freelancing career, or something else entirely, On Track will give you the tools and inspiration you need.
-Best of all – it’s totally free, and even comes with a bonus ebook.
-Find out more about the course and join here.
+Best of all – it’s totally free, and even comes with a bonus e-book.

 Oh, some great suggestions and things to think about here. 🙂